 Madame Sherri Forest’s Spooky Staircase

-Where better the celebrate Halloween than here?
+Where better the celebrate Halloween or a cold, dark night than here?

 It’s a story with all the elements of a good novel — fame, wealth, tragedy and mystery.
 And there are ghosts, too.